mongoishere/opendht_rest/README.rst

 OpenDHT REST v0.1.0
 =============================
-OpenDHT REST is an API allowing for RESTful interaction with the OpenDHT library.
+OpenDHT REST is an API allowing for RESTful interaction with the `OpenDHT library <https://github.com/savoirfairelinux/opendht/>`.